TejasJay/conversation-btwn-3-llms/readme.md

     -   **`gpt_system`**: Defines GPT as argumentative and snarky, challenging everything in the conversation.
     -   **`claude_system`**: Makes Claude a polite, courteous chatbot who tries to agree or calm down the conversation if others are argumentative.
     -   **`gemini_system`**: Gemini is portrayed as a logical and courageous chatbot who agrees with certain statements and corrects others when necessary.
-    -   **`ollama_system`**: Ollama is depicted as universally liked, with their statements making sense to everyone, responding positively to all chat participants (GPT, Claude, and Gemini).
 2.  **User Messages**:
     These are the initial messages for each chatbot.
 They set up the conversation and represent the starting point for each participant: